 Chilean rose tarantulas require little space, a feature that makes them coveted by beginner keepers.
 A small 5- to 10-gallon tank or terrarium is usually suitable.
 As a general rule, the width of the tarantula's habitat should be two to three times wider than its leg span and only as tall as the spider is on end.
 Your spider's environment should include a hiding space made from a hollowed out log, a piece of clean driftwood, or a comparable accessory found in pets stores.
 Cork bark or half of a small, clay flower pot can also be used for a shelter.
 Artificial plants (or live ones for advanced keepers) provide good additional coverage, making your pet tarantula feel calm and safe.

 Being desert dwellers, this species of arachnid is very hardy and less sensitive to heat fluctuations (due to the warm desert days and cool desert nights that exist in the wild).
 Usually, a temperature that makes you comfortable will also suit your tarantula.
-That said, some caretakers recommend an under-tank heating pad to supplement heat should the temperature in your home fall below 70 to 85 F (21 to 30 C).
+That said, some caretakers recommend an under-tank heating pad to supplement heat should the temperature in your home fall below 70 to 85 degrees Fahrenheit (21 to 30 degrees Celsius).
 And still, others warn that an alternative heat source can cook your pet if it's left on during a hot spell and can also contribute to the desiccation of the overall tank environment.
 Additionally, Chilean rose tarantulas dislike humidity and may act agitated should a damp spot appear in their cage.
 Maintaining a dry environment (but not parched) is critical to proper husbandry.

 The bedding that lines of the floor of your spider's tank allows it to burrow, while also lessening the harshness of the smooth glass or plastic floor.
 Two to three inches of peat moss, soil, vermiculite, or shredded coconut husk can be used as a substrate.
 Try to pick a material that can be tamped down (a touch of water may be added to achieve a perfect consistency) but will dry out quickly should the water bowl spill.